kistanovdev/kistanovdev.github.io/_posts/23-08-17-django-migration-check.md

 summary: "A nice way to verify that your migraions are good"
 ---

-Recently I learned a quick way to check if you migrations are up to date.
+Recently I learned a quick way to check if your migrations are up to date.

 At work, I wrote something like this: